 - Assists in planning and implementation of routine maintenance and specialized maintenance and site/facility improvement programs for Open Space and Natural Resources Division with emphasis on natural areas, specialty sites, trail systems and reservoir related properties along with undeveloped public lands and streetscapes

 - Utilizes, adjusts, and maintains vehicles, tools, and equipment common to the functions required

-- Performs maintenance and repairs on sites and facilities; performs tasks related to event coordination; performs snow/ice removal and sanding according to City standards
+- Performs maintenance and repairs on sites and facilities; performs tasks related to daily reservoir maintenance operations to include general landscaping and irrigation repair, general construction, janitorial, and trash collection; tasks related to event coordination; performs snow/ice removal and sanding according to City standards

 - Assists in coordinating work schedules, training and mentoring of maintenance workers, temporary and seasonal workers, volunteers, and alternative service workers

 - Handles complaints and concerns from citizens while in the field